Emma Donoghue: The Wonder

 Donoghue's 2016 novel The Wonder was shortlisted for the Scotiabank Giller Prize.
 It describes a case of Anorexia mirabilis in which an English nurse is brought in to observe a fasting girl in a devout Irish family; the after effects of the Crimean War, in which the protagonist served, and the Great Famine, in which the family suffered, cast their shadows.

 A film of the novel was released in autumn 2022.
 Directed by Sebastián Lelio, the screenplay is by Donoghue and Alice Birch, with Florence Pugh in the leading role.
-Critic Clare McCallan, in her review of the film adaptation, criticized the novel's oppressor-turned-savior narrative of a British nurse seeking to help enlighten Irish people about hoax miracles, stating that "If Nurse Lib had been named Maebhe Coyle, returning back to her memory-haunted hometown, then this might have been a moving story instead of a lesson in self-indulgence."

-Akin
+David Ehrlich of IndieWire called it a "sumptuous but slightly undercooked tale", praising Lelio's direction, the performances, the cinematography, and the score.
+Peter Bruge praised the cast performances in his review for Variety but criticized the screenplay, summarizing it as an "evenhanded but ultimately preposterous adaptation".
+The Hollywood Reporters Stephen Farber found it an "illuminating study of dark prejudices" and commended Pugh's performance, as well as Lelio's direction which he said represents perhaps his "finest achievement to date".